 When it comes to desserts, our hosts usually serve:

-- Bolo Rei (King’s Cake) – Sweet and colorful cake resembling a wreath or crown, filled and sprinkled with caramelized and dried fruits, raisins and nuts.
+- Bolo Rei (King’s Cake) – Sweet and colourful cake resembling a wreath or crown, filled and sprinkled with caramelized and dried fruits, raisins and nuts.

 - Bolo de Mel (Honey cake)